StephenHynes7/le_utils/le_tag-util/README.md

 Attached in this project is a sample text file with Heroku taggings that you can run to get Heroku Taggings for your log.

+Please note that this script does not associate any logs to your created Tags.

 Setup
 -----